-- different types of trauma to the chest, such as blunt impact from a car accident or fall
+- trauma to the chest, such as blunt impact from a car accident or fall

-- certain viruses or respiratory conditions, such as tuberculosis, syphilis, and aspergillosis, that can cause joint inflammation
+- certain viruses or respiratory conditions, such as tuberculosis and syphilis, that can cause joint inflammation

 - certain types of arthritis

-- you have allergies and are exposed to irritants
+- have allergies and are frequently exposed to irritants

 - rheumatoid arthritis